OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 computed recursively.
 So :math:`k` only computes one multiplication and then calls another continuation to process the rest of the list.

 For example, if the input list is *[2,3,4,5,6]*, the continuation after the 3 has been processed is the function that takes :math:`x=6=2\times 3` as input, computes the next product (namely, :math:`x \times 4`) and finally passes this new value as input to the continuation for the next recursive call.
+[Note: In reality, in this case, the product will be computed in reverse, from the end of the list toward its head, but that is a detail at this point].

 ..
 The resulting code is in the *product3* function appearing below.
 ..
 When programming in the **continuation-passing style** (CPS), every